pierrehaou-zz/SpaceInvaders/README.md

 # Demo

 # Contact Information
 Thanks for checking out this project!
-If you’d like to contact with me, my information is below!
+If you’d like to connect with me, my information is below!

 Name: Pierre Haou